grafana/agent/docs/sources/flow/reference/components/module.string.md

 ### arguments block

-The `arguments` block specifies the list of arguments to pass to the loaded module.
+The `arguments` block specifies the list of values to pass to the loaded module.

 The attributes provided in the `arguments` block are validated based on the